November 27 – December 30, 2015

 It is customary to stand while the Hallelujah is being sung.
 Apparently when Handel’s Messiah was first performed, the King was in attendance and as the chorus is the end of the performance, he decided to stand up and stretch his legs.
 Of course, at that time, no one was to remain seated while a king was standing so the entire audience stood as well and that tradition has continued to this day.

-While you’ll still have to wait in line if you purchase a CP Dining Package, the good news is the CP Dining Package line will be seated at the front of the theater before the general public is admitted.
-If you really want to see this show, you should definitely consider purchasing a CP Dining Package.
-Unlike the stand-by line where you must line up very early to have any hope of getting in, you can queue up in CP Dining Package line much closer to show time and be assured of a seat.
+While you’ll still have to wait in line if you purchase a Candlelight Processional Dining Package, the good news is the Dining Package line will be seated at the front of the theater before the general public is admitted.
+If you really want to see this show, you should definitely consider purchasing a Candlelight Processional Dining Package.
+Unlike the stand-by line where you must line up very early to have any hope of getting in, you can queue up in Candlelight Processional Dining Package line much closer to show time and be assured of a seat.
 Specific seats are not assigned, however, and your position in line will determine your seat.
-If your pick of seats is important to you, queue up about 30 – 45 minutes before show time.
+If your pick of seats is important to you, you’ll need to queue up about 30 – 45 minutes before show time.
 Just remember that 15 minutes prior to the performance, the reserved seating will open up to those non-package guests waiting in the stand-by line.
 Therefore, purchasing a package does not guarantee a seat should you arrive at the last minute or late.

 - For the 5:00 pm show, Meals will be from 1:45 – 2:45 pm (lunch)